 Tips From a Pro: How to Succeed as a Mystery Shopper

-Coyle Hospitality Group—a market leader providing mystery shopping, quality assurance, and market research services exclusively to hospitality companies worldwide—sat down with one the most seasoned professional evaluators to discuss her best experiences, her distinguishing qualities, and her advice for other shoppers out there.
+Coyle Hospitality Group—a market leader in designing and implementing mystery shopping programs, quality assurance consulting, and market research services exclusively to hospitality companies worldwide—sat down with one the most seasoned professional evaluators to discuss her best experiences, her distinguishing qualities, and her advice for other shoppers out there.
 What does it take to shop right?
 Read on to find out.

 Amanda* has been mystery shopping for almost 20 years.
 She has shopped for over 100 different mystery shopping companies though now, regularly shops for about six or seven companies.
 Amanda has done all kinds of mystery shops, but she found her niche in hospitality–specifically with hotels, and occasionally with restaurants.
 She has performed over 500 hotel and restaurant evaluations for various companies, and she currently evaluates four to seven properties each month.
 Her hospitality mystery shopping assignments have taken her all around the world, from Singapore to Mexico, and France to Thailand.
 Amanda is an ace, and she is in demand.
 How did that happen?

 Amanda’s favorite evaluations have been in remote locations just off the normal beaten path of her travels.
 Amanda became a professional mystery shopper for the experiences provided, not for the income boost.
 Amanda’s mystery shopping jobs have opened her eyes to a world of possibility, and because of these experiences she is able to spot and then quantify the great experiences, letting clients know when truly exceptional service has been delivered.

 How To Identify The Top Mystery Shopping Companies